americandad23/OnlineShop/README.md

 # OnlineShop
-Pipeline will be used to run basic test to make sure the code runs as intended.
+Pipeline will be used to run basic a basic build, nothing too fancy.